 Sunnyside VFW Post 3482 was awarded a grant after Jason Kreps, RDO Equipment Co. store manager in Sunnyside, Washington, nominated their organization.
 Bill Ingram, Sunnyside VFW service officer, says the grant is unexpected but appreciated, especially after the COVID-19 pandemic.

 “We were unable to be open for almost two years,” Ingram said.
 “This will help us make some much needed building improvements and better support area veterans."

 Jason Kreps, Store Manager, RDO Equipment Co. — Sunnyside, WA, presents Sunnyside Veterans of Foreign Wars Post members with the Community Builder Grant.

-Victor B Wallin Post 12 received $10,000, nominated by Patrick Frohlich, RDO Equipment Co. store manager in Washburn, North Dakota, because of their work in his community.
+Victor B Wallin Post 12 received a grant, nominated by Patrick Frohlich, RDO Equipment Co. store manager in Washburn, North Dakota, because of their work in his community.
 This post will use the funds to further develop the Veterans Memorial Park.

 Patrick Frohlich, Store Manager, RDO Equipment Co. — Washburn, ND , presents Victor Wallin VFW Post members with their Community Builder Grant.
 Listed from left to right Newell Zeller, Darrell Hight, Dean Bergstedt, Victor B. Wallin Post Commander, and Patrick Frohlich.

 American Heroes Outdoors – a nonprofit focused on hosting veterans and their families on hunting and fishing adventures – received a grant to build a “Patriot House” ice castle.
 Adam Gilbertson, a veteran and RDO Equipment Co.
 Vice President of Midwest Construction and Integrated Controls, nominated the organization because of his connection to its founder.